Bogdan-Branzaniuc/Daniela-Handmade-Shop/README.md

 * all the features were manualy tested by me during development and by me, friends and family after development

-  * Create A suggestion Test:
+* Create A Product Test:
+    - 01 Pressed on Add new Products content button in admin_crud_products page
+    - 02 selected one of the existing categories
+    - 03 added a random number as sku '14351234' 9 digits long - maximum allowed by the form
-    * wrote the title '123' while complying with the live form feedback
+    - 04 wrote the title 'Barrette'
-    * wrote the suggestion body '12345678910' while complying with the live form feedback
-    * pressed Send
-    * Got a green message saying ('Your suggestion is awaiting approval')
+    - 05 wrote the description 'A handmade knitted barrette'
+    - 06 set the price to 4
+    - 07 uploaded an image from my computer
+    - 08 selected crimson darkslateblue and limegreen colors from the selection widget
+    - 09 selected size U. universal
+    - 10 pressed add product
+    - 11 got message 'Successfuly added product'

 ## Database Testing